kid1carus/Coda-2-LESS-Compiler/README.md

 Limitations
 -----------

-The biggest current limitation is that LESS Compiler cannot yet mark the saved css file for publishing.
-Hopefully soon, this will be a possibility.
+If you're still using Coda 2.0.x, the plugin cannot mark the compiled files for publishing.
+Fortunately, Coda 2.5 takes care of this!

 This compiler does not have its own log, but it DOES barf a lot of stuff into system.log.
 Lines from this plugin start with 'LESS::'.